mcnamacl/risk_extractor_microservice/readme.md

 | F1 Score (Micro)   | 0.00       | ~0.65            |
 | Jaccard Similarity | ~0.06      | ~0.55            |

-The base model failed to reliably extract structured categories, while the fine-tuned model consistently produced **meaningful and partially complete category-level outputs** across the evaluation set.
+The base model almost never produced valid structured outputs.
+The fine-tuned model generated structured categories more frequently, although partial matches and omissions remain common, as reflected in the gap between precision, recall, and exact match rate.

 ### Prompt Compliance and Reliability

 Prompt compliance was evaluated explicitly:

 - **Base model:**
-  Generated non-compliant outputs **100% of the time**, failing to adhere to the required structured output format.
+  Produced non-compliant outputs in nearly all cases, typically failing to follow the required structured format.

 - **Fine-tuned model:**
   Prompt compliance errors occurred in **9 out of 207 cases (~4.3%)**.
-  All observed failures were attributable to **context window overflow**, rather than instruction misunderstanding or format confusion.
+  Observed failures were primarily associated with **context window limitations**, rather than systematic instruction misinterpretation.

-This represents a **substantial improvement in reliability and instruction adherence**.
+While not eliminating failures entirely, fine-tuning substantially reduced format-related errors.

 ### ROUGE Scores

-ROUGE scores increased after fine-tuning under beam-based decoding:

-- ROUGE-1, ROUGE-2, and ROUGE-L scores were all higher for the fine-tuned model than the base model.
+ROUGE scores were higher for the fine-tuned model under beam-based decoding (R1: 0.25 vs. 0.13, R2: 0.12 vs. 0.02, RL: 0.2 vs. 0.1).

-However, ROUGE primarily measures **lexical overlap** and remains a secondary signal in this task.
-Since the model is optimized for **semantic abstraction and structured extraction**, embedding-based similarity and category-level metrics provide a more appropriate evaluation signal.
+However, ROUGE primarily measures **lexical overlap** and does not directly reflect semantic correctness or structural validity.
+Given the emphasis on abstraction and structured extraction, ROUGE is treated as a **secondary diagnostic metric**, rather than a primary measure of task performance.

 ### Inference Efficiency

 Fine-tuning introduced expected trade-offs:

 - Increased average latency and reduced throughput relative to the base model
-- Slightly higher memory usage during inference
+- Modest changes in memory usage during inference

-These trade-offs are typical for fine-tuned generative models and can be mitigated in production settings via batching, quantization, or distillation.
+These differences reflect the added complexity of the fine-tuned model and may be relevant when considering deployment constraints.

 ### Summary

-Across held-out evaluation examples, fine-tuning resulted in:
+Across the held-out evaluation set, fine-tuning was associated with:

-- Transformation behaviour closely aligned with human-written abstractions
+- Reduced input-output similarity, closer to that observed in human-written references
-- Statistically significant improvements in output quality
+- Statistically significant differences in output similarity relative to the base model
-- Reliable structured risk category extraction
+- Higher rates of structured category extraction
-- Substantial gains in prompt compliance
+- Fewer prompt-format violations

-Overall, the fine-tuned model is **significantly better suited for financial risk extraction** than the base model under beam-based decoding (temp = 0.5, num_beams = 4).
+Overall, the results indicate that the fine-tuned model is **better aligned with the intended abstraction and extraction task** than the base model under beam-based decoding (temp = 0.5, num_beams = 4), while still exhibiting limitations in consistency and completeness.

 Repository Layout
 -----------------